pagekit/docs/developer-basics/views-templating.md

 ```

 This view is wrapped in the main layout by default.
-If you do not want that, you can change `'layout' => false` in the $view array.
+To avoid this behavior, you can change `'layout' => false` in the $view array.

 ## Render a view manually

-You can also manually access the View service to render a template file.
-This may come in handy when you dynamically determine which view to load.
+You can also manually access the `View` service to render a template file.
+This may come in handy, if you dynamically determine which view to load.

 ```php